Dovyski/dovyski.github.io/_posts/2025-01-11-past-the-event-horizon-why-ai-replacing-developers-is-the-wrong-frame.md

 It becomes **more dependent on the people who can design, integrate, and operate AI-enabled systems end-to-end**, with accountability.

-The engineers of the future will not be those who can prompt the fastest, but those who can verify the deepest.
+> The engineers of the future will not be those who can prompt the fastest, but those who can verify and plan the deepest.

 ---